vengolan/coderbyte/basicwebapp/README.md

 ## Basic App Info ##

 * **Index.html** - This is the main UI page.
-This page connects REST url `https://aqueous-earth-20144.herokuapp.com//getrank` to get the rank of the order of users who visited this page based on IP address
+This page calls the REST url **https://aqueous-earth-20144.herokuapp.com/getrank** to get the rank of the order of users who visited this page based on IP address

-* **BasicWebAppController.java** - This is the @RestController that has the `/getrank` Rest API method.
-Collects the IP address from the `request` object and queries the database using  `BasicWebAppDao.java` and returns the *Rank* that is displayed on the UI
+* **BasicWebAppController.java** - This is the @RestController that implements the `/getrank` method.
+Collects the IP address from the `request` object and queries the database using  `BasicWebAppDao.java` and returns the **Rank** that is displayed on the UI

 * **iphits** - This is the MySQL table into which the sequence number-**sno** and the ip address - **ip** is stored.